Braniff International Airways: Alexander Calder

 In December 1972, American Modern Master Alexander Calder was commissioned by Braniff to paint an aircraft.
-Calder was introduced to Harding Lawrence by veteran advertising executive George Stanley Gordon, who would eventually take over Braniff's advertising account.
-Calder's contribution was a Douglas DC-8 known simply as "Flying Colors of South America."
-In 1975 it was showcased at the Paris Air Show in Paris.
-Its designs reflected the bright colors and simple designs of South America and Latin America, and was used mainly on South American flights.
+Calder was introduced to Harding Lawrence by veteran advertising executive George Stanley Gordon, who eventually took over Braniff's advertising account.
+Calder's contribution was a Douglas DC-8 known simply as "Flying Colors of South America".
+In 1975, it was showcased at the Paris Air Show.
+Its designs reflected the bright colors and simple designs of South America and Latin America and was used mainly on South American flights.

 Later in 1975, he debuted "Flying Colors of the United States" to commemorate the Bicentennial of the United States.
 This time, the aircraft was a Boeing 727-200.
-First Lady Betty Ford dedicated "Flying Colors of the United States" in Washington, D.C., on November 17, 1975.
-Calder died in November 1976 as he was finalizing a third livery, termed "Flying Colors of Mexico" or "Salute To Mexico".
+First Lady Betty Ford dedicated "Flying Colors of the United States" in Washington, DC, on November 17, 1975.
+Calder died in November 1976 as he was finalizing a third livery, termed "Flying Colors of Mexico" or "Salute to Mexico".
 Consequently, this livery was not used on any Braniff aircraft.

 Halston and the Elegance Campaign

 In the fall of 1976, Braniff commissioned American couturier Halston to bring an elegant and sophisticated feel to Braniff.
 The new Ultrasuede uniforms and Ultra Space leather aircraft interiors were dubbed the Ultra Look by Halston, who had used the term to describe his elegant fashions.
 The Ultra Look was applied to all uniforms and the entire Braniff fleet (including the two Calder aircraft).
 The Ultra Look was an integral part of Braniff's new Elegance Campaign, which was designed to herald the maturing of Braniff, as well as the look and feel of opulence throughout the airline's operation.
 Halston's uniforms and simple designs were praised by critics and passengers.
-A sleek new paint scheme, dubbed Ultra, was designed by Braniff's industrial design firm, Harper and George along with Detroit auto company Cars and Concepts in conjunction with Halston.
-Iridescent colors of Chocolate Brown, Perseus Green, Mercury Blue and Terra Cotta along with two metallic colors were matched with striking racing stripes called Power Paint Stripes, which served to enhance the elegant scheme with a sleek racy feel.
+A sleek new paint scheme, dubbed Ultra, was designed by Braniff's industrial design firm, Harper and George, along with Detroit auto company Cars and Concepts in conjunction with Halston.
+Iridescent colors of Chocolate Brown, Perseus Green, Mercury Blue, and Terra Cotta along with two metallic colors were matched with striking racing stripes called Power Paint Stripes, which served to enhance the elegant scheme with a sleek, racy feel.